secworks/chacha/README.md

 (2016-09-16)
 Even more cleanup has been done.
 Have found several bugs that effected performance and size of the design.
-There are still a few cleanups that could be done, but the core is now more compact and yet much faster.
+There are still a few cleanups that could be done, but the core is now much more compact, esp in terms of registers and yet much faster.

 (2016-09-10)